0

 Your Cart is Empty

-7 min read
+9 min read

-1. DESIGN
+1. TATTOO DESIGN

 Having a personal connection with your tattoo design should take precedence.
-Choose a design and style you Love!
+Choose a design and style you love!
 What may seem like a cool tattoo design now, may not feel or look so cool years later.
 And always take a long hard look to the future before tattooing anyone's name on your body.
 Unless it's family which may be ok.

 Before visiting the tattoo shop or artist, always research your design ideas ahead of time.
 Your tattoo artist will greatly appreciate it if you provide them with as many design references as necessary.
 This will give your tattoo artist what they need to see your vision and create your custom tattoo.
+Invest time in your design; it's meant to last a lifetime.

 Black & Grey